Vtiger Sales Insights

 Sales Process Reports

-Note: Sales Process Reports are shown when you have other users reporting to you.
+Sales Process Reports are displayed only when you have other users reporting to you.
+Sales Process Reports give you the following charts and related information:

 Idle Deals